 - Not working

-For more information about the project please visit here.
+For more information about the project visit the Building Bridges website

 The Swindon and Wiltshire Community Training Grants support those furthest from the labour market, targeting the economically inactive.
 Successful applicants will move individuals either into employment, or establish a route towards employment, by helping individuals through education and training opportunities, advice, guidance and information.